sofiahorlacher/MLOPS/README.md

 ```

 ### 2. Build the Docker Image
-Create a new Docker context.
-If needed, you can overwrite Docker settings with the --docker "host=xy" option:
+Create a new Docker context:
 ```bash
 docker context create mlops
 docker context use mlops
 ```
+If needed, you can overwrite Docker settings with the --docker argument.

 Then, build the Docker image using the following command:
 ```bash